Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Results

 \subsection{Using the Model of Eqs.
 (1)-(4) to better understand ferroelectric nitrides}

 Consequently, let us take advantage of such a model to provide a microscopic insight into (Al,Sc)N systems.
 For that, we first come back to the challenging case of 80\% of Al and 20\% compositions.
-Figure 6 displays the energy as a function of $u_{shift}$ as predicted by the aforementioned model {\it for six different cases}: (i) all the parameters of this model are included (black solid lines); (ii) only the energy solely related to $u_{shift}$, i.e., that of Eq.
-(2), is switched on (blue empty circles); (iii) only the strains are taken into account, that is only Eq.
-(3) is finite (green empty circles); (iv) both Equations (2) and (3) are activated (green empty rhombus), implying that the degrees of freedom related to internal parameters and lattice parameters are incorporated but {\it not their couplings described by Eq.
+Figure 6 displays the energy as a function of $u_{shift}$ as predicted by the aforementioned model {\it for six different cases}: (i) all the parameters of this model are included (black solid lines); (ii) only the energy solely related to $u_{shift}$, i.e., $E_{polar}$ of Eq.
+(2), is switched on (blue empty circles); (iii) only the strains are taken into account, that is only $E_{elastic}$ of Eq.
+(3) is finite (green empty circles); (iv) both $E_{polar}$ of Eq.
+(2) and $E_{elastic}$ of Eq.
+(3) are activated (green empty rhombus), implying that the degrees of freedom related to internal parameters and lattice parameters are incorporated but {\it not their couplings described by $ E_{int} $ of Eq.
 (4)}; (v) the strains are involved as well as their couplings with $u_{shift}$ but not the energetics solely associated with the internal parameter (green crosses).
-In other words, Equations (3) and (4) are turned on while Eq.
-(2) is turned off; and (vi) the polar displacements along with their coupling with strains are taken into account, but not the elastic energy {\it per se} (bue empty triangles) -- that is Eqs.
-(2) and (4) are on while Equation (3) is turned off.
+In other words, $E_{elastic}$ of Eq.
+(3) and $ E_{int} $ of (4) are turned on while $E_{polar}$ of Eq.
+(2) is turned off; and (vi) the polar displacements along with their coupling with strains are taken into account, but not the elastic energy {\it per se} (bue empty triangles) -- that is $E_{polar}$ of Eq.
+(2) and $E_{int}$ of (4) are on while $E_{elastic} $ of Eq.
+(3) is turned off.
 Figure 6 is very instructive to start to better understand (Al,Sc)N.

-One can for instance, notice that only using Eq.
+One can for instance, notice that only using $E_{polar} $ of Eq.
 (2) can {\it not} generate the H5 structure (characterized by $u_{shift}$ close to zero) and also the wurtzite phase (that possesses a $u_{shift}$ near 0.12), as equilibrium or even metastable states.
 It rather yields a single minimum for which $u_{shift}$ adopts an intermediate value of $\simeq$ 0.08 (and an axial ratio of about 1.47, not shown here).
 This is precisely the H3+1 structure shown in Fig. 1d.